Blockchains/mStable-tech-challenges/protocol-developer/README.md

 We want to see how you solve problems and innovate while interacting with Ethereum.

-**Like the real world better?** Critique the [mStable protocol](https://github.com/mstable/mstable-contracts) and propose an improvement to one of our mechanisms - provide a description and pseudocode/implementation
+**Like the real world better?** Critique the [mStable protocol](https://github.com/mstable/mstable-contracts) and propose an improvement to one of our mechanisms, providing a description and pseudocode or implementation instead.

+Choose 1:

 # Task 1